tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/Activities/08-Stu_Portfolio_Planner/README.md

 * Western Digital (WDC)
 * Westrock (WRK)

-Harold has been tasked with sorting stocks by risk/volatility; filtering out the top five stocks with the highest volatility and assigning the remaining stocks portfolio weights of 0.5, 0.2, 0.15, 0.10, and 0.05 (from least risk to most risk).
-He also needs to show the returns over time of a hypothetical $10,000 investment in such a portfolio.
+Harold has been tasked with sorting stocks by risk/volatility, filtering out the top five stocks with the highest volatility and assigning the remaining stocks portfolio weights of 0.5, 0.2, 0.15, 0.10, and 0.05 (from least risk to most risk).
+He also needs to show the returns over the time of a hypothetical $10,000 investment in such a portfolio.

 Use the Pandas library to help Harold determine the risk profile of the ten stocks, filter out the top-five highly volatile stocks, assign portfolio weights to each corresponding stock, and plot the returns of a $10,000 investment in such a portfolio over time.